 The name appearing in the boxes below must be exactly as the campaign wishes to be registered in the referendum as.
-This name must appear on all campaign material during the course of the campaign.
+This name must appear on all campaign material durin the course of the campaign.

-campaign.
+the ecuree of the campaign.
 Name of campaign